-When brands collaborate, they combine their abilities to build stronger brand awareness and expand their audiences (well, sometimes).
+When brands collaborate, they create brand partnerships that combine their abilities to build stronger brand awareness and expand their audiences (well, sometimes).

 Nikki Gilliand of econsultancy.com reviews the pros and cons of recent national brand partnerships, analyzing what qualities make good co-branded campaigns and what causes them to fall short of their goals.